ShuaCoronel/7OOP/README.md

 <small>
 My pain and sufferings in subject OOP:
-It contains all the activities and projects I've made! :)
+It contains all the activities and projects I've made! :) A collection of my coding experiments, and a dash of existential dread.
 </small>

 ```diff